wodowiesel/PiFunk/README.md

 `-D_POSIX_C_SOURCE=200809L` for POSIX2 Macros needed with bcm (or 199309L for POSIX1)

-`-DRASPI1` defines the macro to be used by the preprocessor (here the Pi model or 0-4)
+`-DRASPIX` defines the macro to be used by the preprocessor here the Pi model X=0-4

  -> will be detected by the Makefile via the type of the ARM-Processor